New Jersey's 6th congressional district

 New Jersey's 6th congressional district is represented by Democrat Frank Pallone, who has served the district in Congress since 1993.
 The district includes the northern and eastern portions of Middlesex County and the coastal areas of Monmouth County, including towns along the Raritan Bay.

-Under the 2020 census map, the 6th district will remain very similar to its prior configuration.
-Notably, it will gain the liberal-leaning Neptune Township, Neptune City, and Red Bank, while losing the more conservative Marlboro Township, among other minor changes.
-According to estimates from The Cook Political Report, the district will become slightly more Democratic.
+Following the redistricting process in 2021, the 6th district remained similar to its prior configuration, though it gained the liberal towns of Neptune Township and Red Bank, while losing the more conservative Marlboro Township, among other minor changes.
+According to estimates from The Cook Political Report, the district became slightly more Democratic after redistricting.

 Counties and municipalities in the district

-For the 118th and successive Congresses (based on redistricting following the 2020 Census), the district contains all or portions of two counties and 38 municipalities.
+For the 118th and successive Congresses (based on redistricting following the 2020 census), the district contains all or portions of two counties and 38 municipalities.